disnet/disnet.github.com/code.markdown

 To try it out click <a id="btnHere" href="#">here</a>.

-JSVis was originally a class project and you can check out the project [website](http://www.soe.ucsc.edu/classes/cmps261/Spring10/projects/projects/tdisney/proj/index.html) for some of the rational.
+This was originally a class project and you can check out the project [website](http://www.soe.ucsc.edu/classes/cmps261/Spring10/projects/projects/tdisney/proj/index.html) for some of the rational.